 According to relativistic theory, spinless massless particles travel at the speed of light along null geodesics and, if electrically charged, experience geodesic deviation in external electromagnetic fields, while always maintaining a constant speed equal to $c$ \cite{moralesBehaviourChargedSpinning2018}.

-A substantial body of literature is devoted to the classical dynamics of electrically charged particles, with or without spin and irrespective of their mass; a comprehensive review lies beyond the scope of the present study.
-For a partial survey, we refer the reader to Ref.~\cite{moralesBehaviourChargedSpinning2018}.
-For complementary approaches not covered therein, see Refs.~\cite{Plyushchay:1988ws,Plyushchay:1988wx,Nesterenko:1991av}, as well as the extensive bibliography in Ref.~\cite{arreaga-garcia2014equations}.
-Of particular relevance to the present work are the Lagrangian formulations proposed in Refs.~\cite{brinkLocalSupersymmetrySpinning1976,brinkLagrangianFormulationClassical1977,balachandranClassicalDescriptionParticle1977}, in which the kinetic term is decoupled from the mass, thereby naturally encompassing the massless case.
+A substantial body of literature addresses the classical dynamics of electrically charged particles, with or without spin and irrespective of their mass; a comprehensive review, however, lies beyond the scope of this work.
+A partial survey is provided in Ref.~\cite{moralesBehaviourChargedSpinning2018}.
+For complementary approaches not covered there, see Refs.~\cite{Plyushchay:1988ws,Plyushchay:1988wx,Nesterenko:1991av}, as well as the extensive bibliography in Ref.~\cite{arreaga-garcia2014equations}.
+The dynamics of massive particles is well understood; for a complete analysis we refer to Ref.~\cite{Deriglazov2017}.
+Of particular relevance to the present study are the Lagrangian formulations in Refs.~\cite{brinkLocalSupersymmetrySpinning1976,brinkLagrangianFormulationClassical1977,balachandranClassicalDescriptionParticle1977}, in which the kinetic term is decoupled from the mass, naturally encompassing the massless case.

 In nonlinear dynamics, the behavior of charged particles in electromagnetic fields represents a fruitful area of research \cite{akhiezerDynamicsHighenergyCharged1995,ramDynamicsChargedParticles2010}.
 For instance, massive charged particles in a dipolar magnetic field exhibit dynamical behavior ranging from periodic and quasiperiodic to chaotic and hyperchaotic in both the low-velocity \cite{dealcantarabonfimChaoticHyperchaoticMotion2000} and relativistic regimes \cite{shebalinStormerRegionsAxisymmetric2004,xiePeriodQuasiperiodChaos2020}.
-Extending such studies to massless particles could therefore provide valuable insights into ultra-relativistic dynamics.
-However, a primary difficulty for this extension is that the Lorentz factor diverges when the particle mass vanishes, which challenges the application of standard approaches~\cite{petriFullyImplicitNumerical2017}.
+Extending such studies to massless particles could therefore provide valuable insights into ultrarelativistic dynamics.
+However, a primary difficulty in pursuing this extension is that, formally, the Lorentz factor diverges as the particle mass approaches zero, thereby challenging the applicability of standard approaches~\cite{petriFullyImplicitNumerical2017}.

 A further difficulty in formulating relativistic theories lies in the inherent presence of constraint equations in phase space.
 While some of these constraints simply remove redundant degrees of freedom, others additionally serve as generators of gauge symmetries \cite{henneauxQuantizationGaugeSystems1992}.
 In either case, their presence introduces non-physical degrees of freedom that must be properly handled.